Axway/api-builder-docs/content/en/docs/Deprecations/Change_in_the_handling_of_comparison_operators_on_Composite_models.md

 ---
-title: Change in the handling of comparison operators on Composite models
+title: Change in the handling of comparison operators on composite models
-linkTitle: Change in the handling of comparison operators on Composite models
+linkTitle: Change in the handling of comparison operators on composite models
+description: ADD A DESCRIPTION
 weight: 30
-date: 2021-03-02
+date: 2021-06-22
 ---

 {{% alert title="Note" color="primary" %}}This document describes deprecation \[[D007](/docs/deprecations/#D007)\]{{% /alert %}}